-In the opinion of our special U.S. tax counsel, Ashurst LLP, based on market conditions as of the date of this pricing supplement, it would generally be reasonable to treat the Notes as variable rate debt instruments providing for stated interest at a single qualified floating rate because the fixed rate is within 0.25% of the floating rate.
+In the opinion of our special U.S. tax counsel, Ashurst LLP, it would generally be reasonable to treat the Notes, and we expect to take the position that the Notes will be treated, as variable rate debt instruments providing for stated interest at a single qualified floating rate.
+Under this treatment, stated interest on the Notes will be taxable to a U.S. holder as ordinary interest income at the time it accrues or is received in accordance with the U.S. holder's method of tax accounting.